S2E/s2e-old/docs/FAQ.rst

 *  Disable forking when a memory limit is reached using the following KLEE options: ``--max-memory-inhibit`` and  ``--max-memory=MemoryLimitInMB``.

-*  Explicitly kill unneeded states.
-E.g., if you want to achieve high code coverage and know that some state is unlikely to cover any new code, kill it.
+*  Explicitly kill unneeded paths.
+E.g., if you want to achieve high code coverage and know that some path is unlikely to cover any new code, kill it.

 How much time is the constraint solver taking to solve constraints?